streetwriters/notesnook/docs/index.md

 4. Encrypt/lock your notes in a private vault locally.
 5. Full rich text editor with markdown support.
 6. Focus mode (distraction-free mode).
-7. Export notes in HTML, Markdown, PDF & other text formats.
+7. Export notes in HTML, Markdown, PDF & other Text formats.
 8. Automatic backups.
 9. Dark mode and custom accents.
 10. Notesnook Monograph - Share your notes on public url with just one click in a safe and secure way.